gvwilson/thirdbit/src/fiction/iffy/index.md

 "No bother,"
 Iffy replied.
-Something in her chest that she hadn't realized was frozen thawed slightly as she took a scalding sip and returned his smile.
+Something in her chest thawed slightly as she took a scalding sip and returned his smile.

 It took half the mug for her to tell him everything that had happened—everything